couetilc/take-home-interview_Jan-2023_apple/README.md

 ## Future Improvements

 - Allow user to specify timezone for forecast
+- Error flow when zip code is not found by open meteo.
 - Widen input range from just zip code to city names.
 Autocomplete user input and require selecting one option so search text is resolved to one entity.
 - Put API scraping on workers so user is not left hanging until all requests